pho5nix/Argos/README.md

 ## Why this exists

 Legacy transaction-monitoring systems run at roughly 95% false-positive rates.
-A major bank might investigate 50,000 alerts a year, 47,500 of them false, at
-$500–$1,500 per investigation.
-The average investigation time has ballooned to over four days.
+A major bank might investigate 50,000 alerts a year, 47,500 of them false.The average investigation time has ballooned to over four days.
 FinCEN data shows large institutions average **166 days** to file a SAR against a **30-day** regulatory requirement.